scrim-network/BRICK/README.md

    * BRICK "home" directory

 ./calibration/
-   * R scripts related to the (pre-/post-)calibration of the physical models, including reading data, likelihood functions, and sub-model stand-alone calibration drivers (some of these may be antiquated)
+   * R scripts related to the calibration of the physical models, including reading data and  likelihood functions

 ./data/
-   * data for radiative forcing (DOECLIM) and calibration
+   * data for radiative forcing and calibration

 ./fortran/
    * Fortran versions of all physical models are available, and are wrapped in R calling functions in ./fortran/R/